Alpha FX Limited

 What exactly are cookies?

 A cookie is a small piece of information which is sent to your browser and stored on your computer’s hard drive, mobile phone or other device.

 You can set your browser to notify you when you receive a cookie.
 This enables you to decide if you want to accept it or not.
 However, some of the services and features offered through websites may not function properly if your cookies are disabled.

 - First party cookies – cookies that the website you are visiting or link you are clicking places on your computer.

 - Third party cookies – cookies placed on your computer through the website but by third parties, such as, Google.

-- Social Media cookies – These cookies allow you to connect with social media networks such as LinkedIn and youtube.
+- Social Media cookies – These cookies allow you to connect with social media networks.
 These are persistent cookies which will be kept on your device until their expiration or earlier manual deletion.

-- IP Tracking cookies – Our company uses third parties to provide information about visitors to our websites.
-When you visit our websites we will record your IP address.
+- IP Tracking cookies – we may use third parties to provide information about visitors to our websites.
+When you visit our website we will record your IP address.
 This address will be matched against public and proprietary IP address databases to provide us with information about your visit.
 This information may identify the organisation to whom the IP address is registered but not individuals.
 In some limited cases i.e. single person companies, it may be possible to identify personal data from publicly available ICANN data.

 - Post-Click Tracking Cookies – These cookies are used to report on the pages of www.alphafx.co.uk that have been viewed by visitors to the site who have followed links placed within email correspondence.
 This analysis helps us to analyse engagement with content that is viewed by the contacts in our database and therefore allows us to improve it in the future.
 Since these cookies are paired to individual email addresses, it will be possible for us to identify the activities of the individual who the email address is registered to.